 - Suspension: The Respondent may be separated from the College for a defined period of time.
 During a period of suspension, the Respondent is not permitted on campus and is not permitted to participate in any College-sponsored or College-affiliated programs or activities.
 The terms of the suspension may include special conditions affecting the Respondent’s eligibility for readmission or to take effect upon readmission, including a term of conduct probation.
-During the suspension, the Respondent’s transcript will have the notation “ineligible to register,” this notation will be removed upon the Respondent’s return to campus.
+During the suspension, the Respondent’s transcript will have the notation “ineligible to re-register,”, including the date range of the suspension.
+This notation will be removed upon the completion of the suspension.

 - Withholding of Degree: Because a degree signifies not only successful completion of academic requirements, but also compliance with the College’s standards and good standing as a member of the HMC community, the College may, as a sanction for violation of this Policy, withhold a degree entirely or impose further conditions on the conferral of a degree (e.g., require compliance with other sanctions as a pre-requisite to the conferral of the degree).

 - The parties shall be provided simultaneous written notice of the Decision Maker’s decision and of their right to appeal.

 - In the event of an appeal, sanctions will normally be held in abeyance pending the outcome of the appeal.
 If, however, the College determines that there may exist a threat to the safety or welfare of the HMC community, sanctions will take effect immediately.

 Either party may appeal the Decision Maker’s decision.
 The grounds for appeal are limited to the following:Either party may appeal the Decision Maker’s decision.
 The grounds for appeal are limited to the following: